WHO WE ARE

 In addition to grantmaking she has worked as a fundraiser and consultant to nonprofits.
-She was most recently the director of corporate partnerships at the United Way of Metropolitan Chicago.
+Most recently she was director of corporate partnerships at the United Way of Metropolitan Chicago.
 Before that she was manager of donor services at The Chicago Community Trust.

 Sejal has a Masters degree in Nonprofit Administration from North Park University.
-She earned her Bachelor of Science in Business Management at Bradley University in Peoria, Illinois and she enjoys reading, yoga and riding her tandem bike with her husband Matthew.
+She earned her BS in Business Management at Bradley University in Peoria, Illinois, and she enjoys reading, yoga and riding her tandem bike with her husband, Matthew.